nlhepler/bauhaus/doc/TUTORIAL.md

 order to make the workflow "go".
 Commands are run on the cluster where appropriate, but "synchronously" so that the foreground terminal never loses control---if you do `Ctrl-C` after starting `run.sh`, the workflow will shut down immediately.
+And, naturally, if we restart the ninja run after this, it will pick up where it left off---resumption "just works" in ninja.

-One of the nice things about using an external build script format is that we can leverage some of the tooling that others have developed.
+Another benefit of using an external build script format is that we can leverage some of the tooling that others have developed.
 So for example, we can see a graph of what this workflow will do, using the `ninja -t graph` command and graphviz:

   ```sh